These Are Probably The Best Meditation Positions For Beginners For Good Posture

 A high quality one of these will provide support for your spine and sitting muscles.
 It will help to prevent injury.
 Here’s our picks of the best meditation cushions.

-Are you forcing yourself to stay in position?
+Are you forcing yourself to stay in one meditation position too long?

 Normally in meditation we do not move.
 We’re supposed to be still like a heron.
 But if you are truly uncomfortable it is far better to get up and move for a few minutes that to continue in the meditation posture for longer (which could cause injury).